• Home

 Individuals can also find tutorials on YouTube about chess and how to play.
 There are online computer programs and Internet sites as well as apps that can be downloaded to play the game against people all over America and beyond.

-The Scott County Chess Club hosts two annual tournaments each year, one in the spring and one in the late fall.
+The Scott County Chess Club hosts three annual tournaments, one in the spring, one in the summer, and one in the late fall.
 The spring tournament is for individual players and the fall tournament is for individuals and teams.
+The summer tournament is for all individuals and is a speed chess event.
 Other tournaments may be added during the year when possible.

 Players may and should join the U.S. Chess Federation which gives them access to rated tournaments in Scott County, across Mississippi, and the nation.
 There is also the Mississippi Chess Association for adults and the Mississippi Scholastic Chess Association for youth.
 In many of the organization’s tournaments, players who are members of the Federation have better and sometimes exclusive access to the competitions.